 B. Fasolo, Madonna and Child

-Another two important pieces came from San Giovanni Battista Church in Chiavari, founded by Bardo Fieschi: a panel with Madonna and Child (c.
-1360-1380) by a Ligurian artist influenced by Sienese painting, who in the gesture of the Child who touches his foot anticipates an iconography which became widespread but limited within the Ligurian borders, and a second panel, Madonna with Child, by Bernardino Fasolo – son of Lorenzo – dated 1512, a family of artists linked by numerous commissions to the clan of the Counts of Lavagna.
+Another two important pieces came from San Giovanni Battista Church in Chiavari, founded by Bardo Fieschi: a panel of the Madonna and Child (c.
+1360–1380) by a Ligurian artist influenced by Sienese painting, whose depiction of the Child touching His foot anticipates an iconography that later became widespread, though largely confined to the Ligurian region; and a second panel, the Madonna and Child, by Bernardino Fasolo – son of Lorenzo – dated 1512, from a family of artists linked by numerous commissions to the clan of the Counts of Lavagna.

-Finally, it is here that today one of the most precious objects belonging to the Lavagnina family, for the multiple meanings it contains, is preserved: the Cross-reliquary of Innocent IV.
-It is actually a pectoral cross with the relic of the True Cross – used by the pontiff – and later mounted on a gilded silver support attributable to Genoese manufacture of the sixteenth century.
-The original cross – a Cross of Lorraine – is made of rock crystal and finished in gilded silver.
-Recent research, which attributed the original custody to a Constantinopolitan production of the first half of the 9th century, suggests that the precious artefact was from the same place and time.
-An object – donated to San Salvatore Church, apparently by Innocent IV himself, with many symbolic meanings.
-It holds the most important relic for the Christian world.
-It was once the pectoral cross of a pope, it is of ancient production and comes from the place where – by tradition – the “real relics” come from.
+Finally, one of the most precious objects belonging to the Lavagnina family – preserved here today for the multiple meanings it contains – is the Cross-Relic of Innocent IV.
+It is a pectoral cross containing a relic of the True Cross – used by the pontiff – and later mounted on a gilded silver support attributed to Genoese craftsmanship of the 16th century.
+The original cross – a Lorraine Cross – is made of rock crystal and finished in gilded silver.
+Recent research, which attributes its original case to a Constantinopolitan production from the first half of the 9th century, suggests that the precious artefact originates from the same place and time.
+This object – apparently donated to San Salvatore Church by Innocent IV himself – holds many symbolic meanings.
+It contains the most important relic in the Christian world.
+It was once the pectoral cross of a pope, is of ancient origin, and comes from the place where – by tradition – the “true relics” come from.

 Chiesa di San Giovanni Battista

-San Giovanni Battista Church.
-In the Middle Ages, Piazza di San Giovanni was the only one inside the medieval village.
-The church of the same name, Palazzo del Podestà (moved to the Citadel at the beginning of the 15th century) and the homes of the Ravaschieri family (along the street that took their name) all overlooked the square.
-The church stands on the ruins of a chapel founded, according to tradition, around 1182 by the archpriest of Lavagna Bardo Fieschi.
-In the years 1462-68, the master Bernardo Giovanni di Luma from Como coordinated the first restoration of the building, later (1624) renovated by Andrea Ceresola, known as il Vannone, architect of the Republic of Genoa.
-On that occasion, the noble Costaguta family commissioned Bartolomeo Bianco to build the apse, which contains the tombs of some members of the family.
-The modern facade was built in 1935 based on a design by the architect Gaetano Moretti.
+In the Middle Ages, Piazza di San Giovanni was the only square within the medieval village.
+The church of the same name, the Palazzo del Podestà (relocated to the Citadel at the beginning of the 15th century), and the homes of the Ravaschieri family (along the street that bears their name) all overlooked the square.
+The church stands on the ruins of a chapel founded, according to tradition, around 1182 by the archpriest of Lavagna, Bardo Fieschi.
+Between 1462 and 1468, the master Bernardo Giovanni di Luma from Como coordinated the first restoration of the building.
+It was later renovated in 1624 by Andrea Ceresola, known as Il Vannone, architect of the Republic of Genoa.
+On that occasion, the noble Costaguta family commissioned Bartolomeo Bianco to build the apse, which contains the tombs of several family members.
+The modern façade was built in 1935, based on a design by the architect Gaetano Moretti.

-The Shrine, former San Francesco Church, now Auditorium.
-This was built in 1631 by the sculptor Giuseppe Ferrandino commissioned by Achille Costaguta, who wanted to place it in the chapel inside San Francesco Church.
-At an unknown time and for unknown reasons, it was then moved to the outside.
+The Shrine, former San Francesco Church, now the Auditorium.
+It was built in 1631 by the sculptor Giuseppe Ferrandino commissioned by Achille Costaguta, who wanted to place it in the chapel inside San Francesco Church.
+At an unknown time and for unknown reasons, it was later moved outside.
 In 2001, it was restored by the Chiavari Host Lions Club.

 Gallery